orbitalquark/textadept/docs/api.md

 <a id="view.caret_line_visible_always"></a>
 #### `view.caret_line_visible_always` (bool)

-Always show the caret line, even when the window is not in focus.
+Always show the caret line, even when the view is not in focus.
-  The default value is `false`, showing the line only when the window is in focus.
+  The default value is `false`, showing the line only when the view is in focus.

 <a id="view.caret_period"></a>